 1.Definitions.

 “Product Availability” means the ratio of (i) hours that the Platform is available for access and use by Client (“Available”) (excluding Scheduled Maintenance and Force Majeure Events) in any calendar month period to (ii) the total number of hours in the period (excluding Scheduled Maintenance and Force Majeure Event hours) (i.e. (Hours Available minus Scheduled Maintenance hours minus Force Majeure Event hours) divided by (Total Hours in month minus Scheduled Maintenance hours minus Force Majeure Events)).
-Any periods of unavailability due to a Force Majeure Event (including general failures of the internet network backbone, the Client data center, or other Client facilities) shall not be included in the calculation of Services Availability.
+Any periods of unavailability due to a Force Majeure Event (including general failures of the internet network backbone, the Client data center, or other Client facilities) shall not be included in the calculation of Products Availability.

 “Scheduled Maintenance” means periods of time during which Truv temporarily interrupts the Truv Platform or Products for upgrades, maintenance, or for any other agreed upon reason or purpose, pursuant to an established framework for scheduling and managing such outages.
 Notice for Schedule Maintenance may be given at any time via email.
 Additionally, availability status and reports can be consulted at https://status.truv.com/.